 The Minor in Computer Science

 If a student's goal is a basic foundation in computer science for application to another field but they are not planning a career as a practicing computer scientist, the minor in computer science is a good choice.
-The minor consists of five CSE courses: two core courses and three electives.
+The minor consists of five CSE courses: four core courses and one elective.
 The core courses provide an introduction to computer science concepts and problem-solving techniques.
 The electives offer flexibility to integrate computer science studies with a major area.
 Students select the courses that are most important to them, whether their interests are in fine arts, linguistics, psychology, philosophy, law, business, medicine, the natural sciences or anything else.

 Units required: 15

-Required courses (6 units):
+Required courses (12 units):

 Additional Information